 (1) In this regulation —

-“liquid waste” means faecal matter or urine and any waste composed wholly or in part of liquid;
+liquid waste means faecal matter or urine and any waste composed wholly or in part of liquid;

-“sullage” means liquid waste from bathrooms, laundries and galleys including floor waste from those sources.
+sullage means liquid waste from bathrooms, laundries and galleys including floor waste from those sources.

 (2) A person shall not discharge or deposit within the limits of the Island any sullage from a vessel other than by means of an approved treatment system.